 The content of BuildingEnergy Boston is curated by a volunteer committee of NESEA members, who collectively put in hundreds of hours throughout the year to ensure that sessions are data-driven, diverse and genuinely useful to attendees.
 To be a part of this year's planning committee, contact Miriam Aylward, Program Director.

 2019 Conference Co-Chairs

-Michelle Apigian AIA, AICP, LEED AP, Associate is an architect, planner and urban designer who has worked on a broad array of project types and scales, from large, multi-phase master plans and design and construction of new multifamily developments to strategic infill , adaptive reuse and modernization projects.
-Her work has achieved LEED certification at numerous levels and soon will include the first Passive House certified multifamily project in MA as well as numerous LEED certified projects.
+Michelle Apigian AIA, AICP, LEED AP, Associate is an architect, planner and urban designer who has worked on a broad array of project types and scales, from large, multi-phase master plans and design and construction of new multifamily developments to strategic infill, adaptive reuse and modernization projects.
+Her work includes the first Passive House certified multifamily project in MA as well as numerous LEED certified projects.
 She combines optimism and pragmatism to design sustainable environments that strengthen communities and celebrate the uniqueness of place.